CartoDB/raster-loader/CONTRIBUTING.md

 BigQuery account.
 To run these tests, you need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of a JSON file containing your BigQuery credentials (see the [GCP documentation](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-key) for more information).

+You must also copy the `/test/.env.sample` to `/test/.env` and edit it to set a test project and dataset in which the used credentials have permissions to create tables.

+If you're working on Windows, please set manually the env variables or the .env file in your terminal.

-After setting up your credentials, you can enable the integration test with the following command:
+After setting up your credentials and .env, you can enable the integration test with the following command:

 ```bash